Awiomanik/UtilityScripts/README.md

 ## Usage

 Each script can be run independently.
 For Python scripts, you'll need to have Python installed on your system.
 For detailed usage instructions, refer to the list above and individual script files.
+For C++ scripts, you'll need to compile scripts to binary executable compatible with your system.

-#### **General Usage Guide**
+#### **General Usage Guide** (Python)

 #### 1. Instalation
 Most scripts are structured as a self-contained packages with their own `pyproject.toml` and `__init__.py` files.
 To install them individually or together, you can use Poetry, or simply link them directly if they are added as submodules in another project.

 **a) Installing Individual Scripts**